xdamah/swagger-xdamah-examples/README.md

 For the other mediatypes this is WIP on my part.

+Am currently working with Swagger 3.0.
+The external swagger examples - are being merged in to the final swagger specifications as part of a value add in this library.
+Once this is upgraded to Swagger 3.1 this extra programmatic feature  wont be neededbecause 3.1 is supposed to take care of that.

 Am sure there are more limitations/WIPs.
 Hope to improve as they are seen.